 Ducking and weaving is a great boxing technique to keep yourself out of the way of your opponent’s strikes and maybe get a few of your own.

 Staring again with your boxing stance, keep your hands in front of your face, feet shoulder-width apart, and knees bent.
 Use the balls of your feet to keep your balance and move quickly and smoothly.

 Another important boxing technique is being able to perform a cross jab.
 Being able to use both hands to take on your opponent means you can strike from any angle and even take them by surprise.

-From your boxing stance, twist on your back foot, turning your torso towards your opponent, making sure the front foot stays where it is.
-As you move your arm to punch, twist it so that your knuckles are up and palm facing down.
+From your boxing stance, twist on your back foot, and turn your torso towards your opponent, making sure the front foot stays where it is.
+As you move your arm to punch, twist it so that your knuckles are up and your palm facing down.